tammet/nlpsolver/gpt/README.md

 * tests_wikipedia_result.txt : GPT4 results on the test set tests_wikipedia.py

-Parsing results of running GPT4 (gpt-4o-2024-05-13) as a parser on the same regression tests, plus programmatically fixing the json and running the reasoner on the fixed versions:
+Parsing results of running GPT4 (gpt-4o-2024-05-13) as a parser on the same regression tests, plus programmatically fixing the json and running the reasoner on the fixed versions.
+The following small program is used for fixing (input/output should be set at the initial part of the program):

+    nlpconvcollected.py

 * llm_tests_core1_results.txt - GPT4 raw parsing results on llm_core_test.py
 * llm_tests_core1_results_converted.py - programmatically fixed json version of the parsing results above